 Ragnar evolved from the German name Reynold meaning wise army.

-Once fairly popular in Norway and Iceland, it’s less popular today.
+Once fairly popular name in Norway and Iceland, it’s less popular today.
 But Ragnar still has the sound and the feel of a badass, ax-wielding Viking, so if you’re brave enough, this may just be the name for your child.

 Roald is an Old Norse name that means famous ruler.